wexi/pymodbus/README.rst

 Foreword
 ========

-The 'master' branch just follows: https://github.com/riptideio/pymodbus The 'local' branch is this 'master' branch forked for the following reasons:
+This 'local' branch follows the 'dev' branch of https://github.com/riptideio/pymodbus with the following changes:

 * Get the async serial RTU working (IMHO the original packing is buggy)
 * Number Modbus registers from 1